Survivor: Fiji

 Survivor: Fiji is the fourteenth season of the American CBS competitive reality television series Survivor.
-The season was filmed in the Fiji Islands from October 30 until December 7, 2006, and aired from February 8, 2007, until the two-hour season finale on May 13, 2007, followed by a live reunion from Ed Sullivan Theater in New York City, where Earl Cole was named the Sold Survivor over Andria "Dreamz" Herd and Cassandra Franklin in the first unanimous vote of the show's history.
+The season was filmed in the Fiji Islands from October 30 until December 7, 2006, and aired from February 8, 2007, until the two-hour season finale on May 13, 2007, followed by a live reunion from Ed Sullivan Theater in New York City, where Earl Cole was named the Sole Survivor over Andria "Dreamz" Herd and Cassandra Franklin in the first unanimous vote of the show's history.

-This is, to date, the only season of Survivor to have an odd number of castaways, with 19, after a 20th castaway, Mellisa McNulty, withdrew the night before filming began.
+This is the first season of Survivor to have an odd number of castaways, with 19, after a 20th castaway, Mellisa McNulty, withdrew the night before filming began.
 Due to the timing and lack of alternates, her spot could not be replaced.
 Gary Stritesky was the only contestant who applied to be on the show; McNulty and the other 18 contestants were recruited.
 The cast maintained a similarly racially diverse cast (with the intended 20 person cast containing equal amounts of African American, Asian American, Hispanic American, and European American castaways) as Survivor: Cook Islands, in a conscious effort intended to show that the racial diversity of Survivor: Cook Islands was not just a ratings stunt.

-Overview

-Gameplay

-This season introduced the "Haves vs. Have Nots" twist, regarded as one of the worst twists in Survivor history.
-At the start of the season, the 19 castaways lived on a single beach and built a furnished camp, including shelters built from pre-cut wood, a kitchen area with dishware, a shower, a toilet, furniture, and the means to maintain fire, with supplies provided by the production.
-When the castaways were divided into two tribes, the winning tribe, Moto, won the furnished camp while the losing tribe, Ravu, had to build a new camp from scratch, and given merely a pot and a machete to survive.
-During the broadcast of the season, host Jeff Probst admitted that this concept did not play out quite as the producers hoped, as it led to the "haves" tribe predictably dominating in the challenges over the "have-nots" week after week.
-Exile Island returned once again for Fiji, with new twists.
-Unlike previous seasons, there were two hidden immunity idols, with one hidden at each camp.
-The idol now had to be played before Jeff read the results of the voting, rather than after.
-Once a hidden immunity idol was used, it was rehidden rather than discarded.
-The idols were playable through the final five.
+Format

+Survivor is a reality television show based on the Swedish show Expedition Robinson, created by Mark Burnett and Charlie Parsons.
+The series follows a number of participants isolated in a remote location, where they must provide food, fire, and shelter.
+One participant is removed from the series by majority vote every three days, with challenges held to give a reward (ranging from living- and food-related prizes to a car) and immunity from being voted out of the series.
+The last remaining player receives a prize of $1,000,000.

 Contestants

 The two tribes were Moto and Ravu, meaning "spear" and "to kill" in Fijian respectively, while the merged tribe Bula Bula means "welcome" or "hello" in Fijian.

+Fiji is the first season to have a gender imbalance, due to one contestant pulling herself from the cast right before filming began.
+It would be followed by Survivor: San Juan del Sur, Survivor 41, and Survivor 47.